 Equity and Inclusion

-The recently established Equity and Inclusion function is a deliberate step toward advancing equity in Asheville, with racial and social equity as top priorities.
+The recently established Office of Equity & Inclusion was created to intentionally advance equity and inclusion in Asheville with racial and social equity as top priorities.

-As a city government, the Equity Director plays a unique role toward maximizing the access and opportunities that all people have to satisfy essential needs, advance their well-being and achieve their full potential.
-The new Equity and Inclusion Manager position will play a key role in moving the city organization toward the successful advancement of equity within Asheville.
+As part of city government, the Office of Equity & Inclusion plays a unique role toward maximizing the access and opportunities that all people have to satisfy essential needs, advance their well-being and achieve their full potential.
+The Equity & Inclusion Director plays a key role in moving the city organization toward successful advancement of equity with Asheville through understanding, analyzing and eliminating the root causes of racial disparities, and advancing equitable policies, practices and procedures.

-To advance equity and inclusion within municipal government, the GARE racial equity framework is being employed.
-The City of Asheville is a member of the Government Alliance for Race and Equity, a national network of government jurisdictions working to achieve racial equity and advance opportunities for all, which has developed a framework based on best practice from government entities who have been working to advance racial equity for a decade or longer.
-Creating equity tools, such as an equity action plan, is part of one component of the racial equity framework.
+To advance equity and inclusion within municipal government, the Government Alliance on Race and Equity (GARE) racial equity framework is being employed.
+The city of Asheville is a member of GARE, a national network of government jurisdictions working to achieve racial equity and advance opportunities for all, which has developed a framework based on best practice from government entities who have been working to advance racial equity for a decade or longer.
+Creating an environment where a shared language and understanding of racism, implicit and explicit bias and government’s role in advancing equity is one component of the racial equity framework.
+Another component is creating creating equity tools; such as an equity action plan, which maps out a plan for transformational institutional change.

 What is the difference between Equity and Equality?